unixcharles/teambox-page/README.md

     git push heroku master

-Pointing any domain to the app will automatically scope into a different website.
+Pointing any domain to the app will automatically scope into a different site.